webcodesk/webcodesk-srv/README.md

 Your experience will tell you that you do not need any visual builders because they are limited in functionality, unreliable, and they all suck.

-But if you give Webcodesk a chance and try to create your own small SPA in it, I assure you, you won't ever want to write a ton of extra code without Webcodesk.
+But if you give Webcodesk a chance and try to create your own small SPA in it, I assure you, you won't ever want to write a ton of extra code.

 ## How it works